zenithlel/The-Rising-Alchemist/README.md

 Second:

-#A list of questions to have a basic understanding of how to use the data provided by covalent!
+<h2> A list of questions to have a basic understanding of how to use the data provided by covalent!</h2>

 Forgive the poor graphics, I'm a junior backend dev who has no idea how design works